c0dev0id/shagen.me/content/bloginfo/_index.md

 ## "#": Execute as root

 Commands that should be executed as root, are prepended with `#`.
-It doesn't matter if they are executed using `sudo` or `doas` or by switching to root with `su` first.
-It just means this command needs root permissions.
-It's up to you how you achieve that.

 ```
 # fdisk /dev/sda